crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 # Chess.com Redesign of Nibbler GUI
 I remodel the Nibbler GUI to look and act like chess.com.
-However, Nibbler allows for higher depth, faster analyses and better engine.
+However, Nibbler allows for higher depth, (unlimted, free) faster analyses and better engine.
 I use Stockfish 15.1.
 By selecting upper node limit for auto-eval you can run an analysis that will then show similar game review stats as chess.com does.

 Here is the required Nibbler GUI https://github.com/rooklift/nibbler/releases.